nfdi4health/ldh-deployment/README.md

 * LDH works perfectly with root-less docker; there is no need to have root right on the host; we recommend this
 * Consider allowing your non-root Linux user to use docker by adding to the docker group (see [docker docs][docker-ugroup]) otherwise only a root user will be able to execute docker

+### Use with Windows
+For local use or testing, docker can be used with Windows/MacOS hosts.
+The following alternatives apply here:
+* Docker Desktop is free for small businesses, personal use, education and non-commercial open source projects.
+* Docker-CE (Community Edition) directly in WSL2 (Windos subsystem for Linux) is free (see https://medium.com/h7w/mastering-docker-on-wsl2-a-complete-guide-without-docker-desktop-19c4e945590b)

+Anyway - for permanent server operation, we recommend the use of docker with Linux as the host.

 ## Download and Install